 If you have been looking around Amazon or EBay for a child’s acoustic guitar, you may have come across the Crescent MG38-PK.
 On first glance, this appears to be a wildly popular instrument for a very low price.
 As someone who loves both acoustic and electric guitars, and has spent a lot of time playing

 The Epiphone DR-100 is a good option as a reliable, great sounding and inexpensive starter guitar for a teen or kid age 12 and up.
-The DR-100 is made by Epiphone, which is a sub brand of Gibson, who use it to put out the budget designs of their more high end guitars.
-So with
+The DR-100 is made by Epiphone, which is a sub-brand of Gibson, who use it to put out the budget designs of their more high-end guitars.
+So with the DR-100,

-If you are on a tight budget and you are looking to get the most bang for your buck for your child or teens first full sized acoustic guitar, your best bet is the Jasmine S35.
+If you are on a tight budget and you are looking to get the most bang for your buck for your child or teens first full-sized acoustic guitar, your best bet is the Jasmine S35.
 This model costs around $100 but plays like a guitar in the $300 price range.
-It’s well built, has
+It’s well built, has great

 Buy on Amazon PROS: The main advantage of the FA-100 is the price.
-For a pretty low price you are getting a brand name guitar that is good quailty and that would be a great option for a beginner CONS: Minor cosmetic issues with some of the workmanship on the guitar SUMMARY: The Fender FA-100
+For a pretty low price, you are getting a brand name guitar that is good quality, and that would be an excellent option for a beginner CONS: Minor cosmetic issues with some of the finishing on the guitar SUMMARY: The Fender FA-100

-PROS: Smaller 3/4 size is easier for kids to play than a full size instrument.
+PROS: Smaller 3/4 size is more comfortable for kids to play than a full-size instrument.
 It is a good quality instrument for the price you are paying.
 CONS: It has steel strings that some children may find uncomfortable to play.
 SUMMARY: The FG JR-1 is a great starter guitar for kids ages 7 to 11.